criticalscience/criticalscience.github.io/_pages/events.md

   {% endif %}
 {% endfor %}

-Currently, the sessions of the reading groups take place every other Friday at 16:00 at Mila.
+Currently, the sessions of the reading group take place every other Friday at 16:00 at Mila.

+By attending the sessions of the reading group, participants are requested to follow the [Berlin Code of Conduct](https://berlincodeofconduct.org/en).

 ## Coming up
 {% assign events = future_events | sort: 'date' %}